 Be aware that swimming in a river, lake, or the ocean is different from swimming in a pool.
-You need more energy to handle the currents and other changing conditions, and nobody can anticipate other hidden dangers.
+You need more energy to handle the currents and other changing conditions, and there may be hidden dangers.

 Pay attention to any warning signs or safety flags posted in the area - they are put there for a reason.

 Never swim in a disused quarry – it may look inviting but the water is very cold and often filled with hidden obstacles.

 Swimming at the beach